priyankagit8692/Phase_3_SimpliLearn/README.md

 # Phase_3_SimpliLearn
-Final assessment for Phase
+Final assessment for Phase 3

-This is a Application for Sporty Sho
+This is a Application for Sporty Shoe
 - Here there are two links on Home page : login and register
 - Using Register user can register themselves